inh2102/scrape-parler-R/README.md

 # scrape_parler
-Scrape the conservative alternative social media network "Parler."
+This repository scrapes the conservative alternative social media network "Parler."

-This repository provides R functions that save the "Parleys" section of Parler's "Discover" page.
+Currently, `scrape_parler.R` allows you to save the "Parleys" section of Parler's "Discover" page.

 To clone this repository, use: